toxinu/sofart/README.rst

 There are three serializers at this time, ``msgpack``, ``Pickle`` and ``Json`` for storage.

 Sofart can be use out-of-memory with ``multi`` mode but it's very not encourage.
-Performances are so bad.

 	Sofart is Python 3 ready.